Southwest Virginia(Abingdon site)

 Abingdon Site Faculty

-- Site Manager: Certified Registered Nurse Anesthetist, Emily Dougherty, CRNA, Staff Nurse Anesthetist, Johnson City Medical Center
+- Emily Dougherty, CRNA and Staff Nurse Anesthetist, Johnson City Medical Center

-- Anesthesiologist Dr. Martin Eason, MD., JD, Director, Center for Experiential Learning, Quillen College of Medicine, Eastern Tennessee State University (ETSU) Adjunct Associate Professor, Department of Nurse Anesthesia, VCU
+- Anesthesiologist Martin Eason, MD, Director of the Center for Experiential Learning, Quillen College of Medicine, Eastern Tennessee State University (ETSU); Adjunct Associate Professor, Department of Nurse Anesthesia, VCU

 - Anatomist Dr. Thomas Kwasigroch, Ph.D., Associate Dean Academic Affairs, Quillen College of Medicine, Eastern Tennessee State University (ETSU) Adjunct Associate Professor, Department of Nurse Anesthesia, VCU